magento/devdocs/guides/v2.3/magento-functional-testing-framework/2.0/test.md

 ## Overview

-Test cases in the MFTF are defined in XML as [cests][cest].
+Test cases in the MFTF are defined in XML as [tests][test].
-A Cest is [Codeception test container][codeception cest] that contains multiple individual tests with cest-level metadata and before/after actions with dependency management.
+Tests is a [Codeception test container][codeception cest] that contains multiple individual tests with metadata and before/after actions.
 Tests in the MFTF are considered as a sequence of actions with associated parameters.
-Any failed assertion within a test fails that test and the MFTF reports it using [Allure].
+Any failed assertion within a test fails the test.

 The following diagram demonstrates XML structure of a Cest in the MFTF:

-{% include_relative img/cest-dia.svg %}
+{% include_relative img/test-dia.svg %}

 ## Format